Approximate read: 3 minutes;

 There are a couple of ways you can tackle this:

 1. Don’t go.
-You don’t have to hit the gym to get a workout in.
+You don’t have to be in the gym to get a workout in.
 I achieved my results and lost my baby weight in my living room.
-From workout DVDs, to internet videos to personal trainers who come to you (such as yours truly) the gym is no longer the go-to place for workouts.
-You can also opt for a walk outside or join a class at the community center.
+From workout DVDs, to internet videos, to personal trainers who come to you (such as yours truly) the gym is no longer the go-to place for workouts.

 As a personal trainer, the other thing I can tell you about the gym is that, just like you, at least half the people there have no idea what they are doing.
 Seriously.
 They don’t.
-So keep that in mind: just because someone looks buff, doesn’t mean they know what they are doing.
+They are just making it up.

 Related: Structure of a workout